Looking for Car Stereos?Start shopping

 On Bose® equipped models, the door panel removal process is the same, but everything else is a bit easier.
 There’s more space available, so a wider variety of speakers will fit.
-A 6-3/4" speaker will drop right in (once you remove the tabs mentioned below), but 5-1/4" or 6-1/2" speaker will need an adapter bracket (which is free with your Crutchfield speaker order).
+A 6-3/4" speaker will drop right in (once you remove the tabs mentioned below), but 5-1/4" or 6-1/2" speaker will also need an adapter bracket.

 In all cases, you’ll need to remove two "speaker line-up" tabs in order for the speaker to mount flat.
 With 6-1/2" and 6-3/4" speakers, you’ll need to cut off the back of the (plastic, thankfully) factory bracket in order to create enough depth or magnet diameter for the new speaker.
-We do carry speaker connection harnesses for the Bose system, and they – like the adapter bracket for the smaller speaker sizes – are included free when you purchase your speakers from Crutchfield.
+We do carry speaker connection harnesses for the Bose system, and they're specially-priced when you purchase your speakers from Crutchfield.

 The Bose speakers are all 2 ohm, by the way, so when you’re shopping, be sure to look for lower-impedance replacements, like Infinity or JBL.

 Tools needed: Phillips head screwdriver, small flat blade screwdriver, panel tool

 All Altimas have tweeters mounted in the "A" pillars.
 Getting to them is simply a matter of prying away the pillar at the top and sides, then gently pulling it out of the dashboard.
 Replacing the tweeters is a little tougher.
 The available mounting height is 0.654", and you’ll need to fabricate a mounting bracket.
 Our universal backstraps will help, because they can be cut or bent to the size or shape you need for your Altima.